kkumyk/data-engineering-zoomcamp/2_workflow_orchestration/2_README.md

     │   └── ingest_script_local.py
     ├── logs
     ├── scripts
+    │    ├── entrypoint.sh*
+    ├── .env
     ├── docker-compose.yaml
     ├── Dockerfile
     └── requirements.txt
 ```
+\* <i>entrypoint.sh</i>

+- contains the list of executables that will always run after the container is initiated
+- the exec line that executes webserver and scheduler has to be written so that both the exec commands are in one single line as splitting the two exec commands does not run the scheduler
+- airflow username and login details are the credentials used to log into airflow web UI.

 ### Running Airflow Locally via Docker
 1. Build docker compose image